 What is a director’s conduct report?

-A director’s conduct report is a document that your insolvency practitioner has to file.
-It contains information regarding your conduct as a director leading up to insolvency.
+A directors’ conduct report is a document that your insolvency practitioner has to file.
+It contains information regarding your conduct as a director leading up to insolvency and is part of the Companies Act for an insolvent company.

-Here are some things that are considered in a director’s conduct report.
+Here are some things that are considered in a directors’ report.

 After hearing this, many directors begin to panic and think the worst is about to happen.
 However, a director’s conduct report doesn’t mean it’s the end of the world.
-The report is just an essential part of the insolvency process.
+This confidential report is just an essential part of the insolvency process.

 Now, what if you are the director in question for this report?
 Well, here’s what you need to know.